shweta-kumaran/CastNXTfall24/README.md

 ## Fall 2024 Information

-**Spring 2024 FashioNXT-CastNXT Heroku deployment information**:  https://castnxtspring.herokuapp.com;
+**Fall 2024 FashioNXT-CastNXT Heroku deployment information**:  needs to be updated https://castnxtspring.herokuapp.com;

-**Sprint 2024 FashioNXT-CastNXT Code Climate Report**: https://codeclimate.com/github/CSCE-606-Event360/CastNXTs24.
+**Fall 2024 FashioNXT-CastNXT Code Climate Report**: https://codeclimate.com/github/shweta-kumaran/CastNXTfall24

 **NOTIFICATION(!): All the debugging report, issue report, erratum report for the found and reported mistakes, issues, bugs and many other related issues will be reported in the corresponding debugging_report.txt file.**